 The System settings define which Workflow Engine is used for the execution of a Workflow Instance.
 The setting can be found in Global System Setting dialog in Administration area, in the Workflows tabulator:

 The same as in the previous product versions, the System keeps using the AppFabric for processing all kind of Workflow commands.

-The System uses Workflow Workers for starting and processing of all Workflows marked as “Worker Compatible” (see Set Execution Engine for Workflow ).
-Workflows which are either not compatible with the Worker or have already been started on legacy Workflow Engine will keep using AppFabric for execution.
+The System uses Workflow Workers for the starting and processing of all Workflows marked as “Worker Compatible” (see Set Execution Engine for Workflow ).
+Workflows that are either not compatible with the Worker or have already been started on legacy Workflow Engine will keep using AppFabric for execution.

 If this option is not selected the Workflows, even marked as "Execute on Workflow Worker", keep using AppFabric for execution.